ptrm/dict.json/Readme.md

-# Dict.json – a dict protocol wrapper for node.js
+# Dict.json – a dict protocol wrapper for [node.js](http://nodejs.org/)

 ## Description ##

 Dict.json is a simple wrapper which requests definitions of given words from the dict server, and returns them in JSON format.
-It tries hard to be RFC–compliant (http://www.dict.org/rfc2229.txt), though it can't be guaranteed.
+It tries hard to be [RFC](http://www.dict.org/rfc2229.txt)–compliant, though it can't be guaranteed.

 Dict.json is distributed under a MIT-Style License.